columnar-tech/dbc/docs/reference/cli.md

 Install a driver.

-To install multiple versions of the same driver on the same system, it's recommend to use `--level env` in conjunction with `ADBC_DRIVER_PATH`.
+To install multiple versions of the same driver on the same system, it's recommend to use `ADBC_DRIVER_PATH`.
 See [Config](config.md).

 <h3>Usage</h3>